dipdowel/chigo-airco-IR-protocol/README.md

 The indoor unit does not seem to keep its state.
 It does not seem to remember what the last command was or in what mode runs at a given moment.
 It simply switches to a mode/state specified by a command  incoming from the Remote Control.

+##  Switching the AirCo on
+There is no single 'switch-on' command.
+The unit powers up and starts functioning once it receives any of the mode switching commands described in this document.

 ##  IR-signal format (analog)